To build and push containers with Sail CI you can use Kaniko as a task within your pipeline.

 The "build-push" task uses the official Kaniko image from Google to then specify a context to build the Docker image (in this example the Dockerfile is at the root of the project).
 A --destination argument provides Kaniko with the registry to push the image once built.

-GOOGLE_APPLICATION_CREDENTIALS environment variable maps to the location of the secret file that was written to the workspace by the previous "auth" task.
+For authentication, the GOOGLE_APPLICATION_CREDENTIALS environment variable maps to the location of the secret file that was written to the workspace by the previous "auth" task.